joshjones01/nashville-tech-talent-analysis/README.md

 | Data Scientist | $97K – $237K |
 | Data Engineer | $48K – $223K |

+A candidate who spans multiple rows of this table — particularly MCP, AI/ML, and analytics together — represents a rare convergence of capability that the market has not yet fully priced.

+---

-### Nashville Openings
+## Current Nashville Openings (Feb 2026)

-18 live positions in or near Nashville match this skillset (Feb 2026).
+18 live positions in or near Nashville match Joshua's skills.
 Every listed salary exceeds the $60K ask — most by a wide margin.
+These are the roles his skillset qualifies him for, and the rates the market is willing to pay for them.

 | Role | Company | Type | Salary |
 |------|---------|------|--------|